ow3org/cardano-stake-pool-aws/README.md

 ## Important notes

-- On mainnet, you will need to regenerate the KES key every 90 days (use our provided script - will be automated in future release)
+- In `mainnet`, you will need to regenerate the KES key every 90 days (use our provided script - will be automated in future release)
-- Cold keys must be generated and stored on your air-gapped offline machine
+- Cold Keys must be generated and stored on your air-gapped offline machine
 - Exercise plenty in a "test network" before operating a `mainnet` node

 You may also want to check out the `.bash_aliases` file for some helpful shortcuts.